tsunami416604/azure-docs.hu-hu/articles/virtual-network/virtual-networks-create-vnet-arm-ps.md

    ms.date="03/15/2016"
    ms.author="jdial"/>

-# Virtuális hálózat létrehozása a PowerShell használatával
+# Create a virtual network by using PowerShell

 [AZURE.INCLUDE [virtual-networks-create-vnet-selectors-arm-include](../../includes/virtual-networks-create-vnet-selectors-arm-include.md)]

 [AZURE.INCLUDE [virtual-networks-create-vnet-intro](../../includes/virtual-networks-create-vnet-intro-include.md)]

-[AZURE.INCLUDE [azure-arm-classic-important-include](../../includes/azure-arm-classic-important-include.md)] Ez a dokumentum azt írja le, hogy Resource Manager üzemi modellel hogyan hozhatók létre virtuális hálózatok.
-A [virtuális hálózat létrehozása a klasszikus üzembe helyezési modellel](virtual-networks-create-vnet-classic-netcfg-ps.md) is lehetséges.
+[AZURE.INCLUDE [azure-arm-classic-important-include](../../includes/azure-arm-classic-important-include.md)] This document covers creating a VNet by using the Resource Manager deployment model.
+You can also [create a virtual network in the classic deployment model](virtual-networks-create-vnet-classic-netcfg-ps.md).

 [AZURE.INCLUDE [virtual-networks-create-vnet-scenario-include](../../includes/virtual-networks-create-vnet-scenario-include.md)]